History of Anna Kalinskaya in Timeline

 February 2016: WTA Tour Debut Attempt

-September 2016: Top 200 Ranking Debut
+September 2016: Top 200 Debut

 2016: Main Draw Appearance at US Open

-2016: Junior Career End
+2016: Junior Career Finale

-September 2017: ITF and WTA Tournaments
+September 2017: European ITF Tournaments

 From April to September 2017, Anna Kalinskaya played in Europe at ITF tournaments in France and Germany.
 On the WTA Tour, she reached two second rounds, one at the Istanbul Cup in late April, and the other at the Swiss Open in July.
-In addition, she lost in the first qualifying round of both the French Open and Wimbledon.

-October 2017: Career-High Ranking
+October 2017: Career High Ranking

 On 16 October 2017, Anna Kalinskaya achieved a new career high, ranking No. 114 in the world.

-2017: First Fed Cup nomination
+2017: First Fed Cup Nomination

-May 2018: New Career-High Ranking
+May 2018: New Career-High Doubles Ranking

-On 28 May 2018, Anna Kalinskaya reached a new career-high of 106 in doubles.
+On 28 May 2018, Anna Kalinskaya reached a new career-high doubles ranking of 106.

-2018: Fed Cup live rubber debut
+2018: Fed Cup Live Rubber Debut

 In 2018, Anna Kalinskaya made her Fed Cup live rubber debut at the 2018 Fed Cup World Group II, losing to Magdaléna Rybáriková.

-2019: First doubles title with Kužmová
+2019: First Doubles Title with Viktória Kužmová

 In 2019, Anna Kalinskaya won her first doubles title with Viktória Kužmová.

-2020: Relationships
+2020: Relationships and Pet

 2020: Billie Jean King Cup

-In 2020, Anna Kalinskaya represented Russia at the 2020 Billie Jean King Cup, helping her country get to the finals by winning the decisive doubles rubber with Anna Blinkova.
+In 2020, Anna Kalinskaya represented Russia at the 2020 Billie Jean King Cup, helping her country get to the finals by winning the decisive doubles rubber with partner Anna Blinkova.

 February 2021: Career-High Doubles Ranking